nikkhil160/nikhil/clsn0wc32000308ktg3ehck67.md

 * ### Google Ads

-After you have Google Merchant Center setup, and everything setup.
+After you have Google Merchant Center setup.
 You will need to have a Google Ads account.
 Google Merchant Center helps you launch your Shopify Products for free, but you will need a Google Ads account in order to run paid ads so you can compete with the paid listings.
 With Google Ads, you can display your ads on Google Search, Youtube and on other platforms.

 **For example:** The ads you see when you play a YouTube video or search anything online is powered by Google Ads.
 You can use Google Ads to also target certain keyword.